lindenb/jvarkit/docs/Biostar336589.md

 ## input

-input is a BED file. https://genome.ucsc.edu/FAQ/FAQformat.html#format1
+input is a BED file (file or stdin). https://genome.ucsc.edu/FAQ/FAQformat.html#format1

   * column 1: chrom
   * column 2: start (you'll get faster results if the input is sorted on chrom/start )